peteroupc/peteroupc.github.io/random.md

 - should be reasonably fast for most applications, and
 - should be safe for concurrent use by multiple threads, whenever convenient.

-In my opinion, a new programming language's standard library should include&mdash;
-- a method that returns a random integer 0 or greater and less than a positive integer, and
-- a method that returns a floating-point number 0 or greater and less than 1,

-and should include those two methods separately for unpredictable-random generators and for statistical RNGs.
-However, a detailed discussion of how to implement those two methods or other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range is outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).
+My document on [random number generation methods](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library should include those eleven methods separately for unpredictable-random generators and for statistical RNGs.
+That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range.

 <a id=Shuffling></a>
 ## Shuffling